wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

-= Version 6.18dev4 =
+= Version 6.18rc1 =

+* Minor style changes to conform with the latest WordPress 3.8 "flat" design update.
-* Improved the 'Plugin Status' metabox on the settings pages to display the features and classes loaded by the plugin.
+* Added a 'Plugin Features' metabox on the settings pages to display the features and classes currently loaded by the plugin.
+* Added a 'Check for Wistia Videos' option on the Advanced settings page to enable/disable checks for Wistia videos in the content.
 * Applied the 'Ignore Small Images' option restrictions on WordPress Media Library images as well.
-* Added the `NGFB_SOCIAL_SHARING_DISABLE` constant, which if defined as true, prevents the loading of social sharing features.
+* Added suppport for a `NGFB_SOCIAL_SHARING_DISABLE` constant, which if defined as true, prevents the loading of social sharing features.
-* Added a 'Check for Wistia Videos' option on the Advanced settings page to enable/disable checks for Wistia videos in the content.
 * Fine-tuned the loading of Pro addons and social sharing features.
 * Increased the default object expiry time from 900s to 1800s.